-Raspberry sorbet stands out as one of the best cold desserts for the summer.
-Unlike ice creams, sherbets, or gelato, this dairy-free and fat-free frozen treat is perfect for me.
+Raspberry sorbet is one of the best cold desserts for the summer.
+Unlike ice creams, sherbets, or gelato, this dairy-free and fat-free frozen frozen is perfect for everyone.

 Contents